paulrougieux/biotrade/scripts/front_end/readme_front_end.md

 Table names and metadata of the web platform output scripts

 ## reporter_list.csv
 Csv that contains the list of all reporters.
-There are 2 columns:
+Can be used also for partners.
+There are 3 columns:
-- `reporter_code`: ISO3 code of data reporter
+- `reporter_code`: code of data reporter
 - `reporter_name`: name of the reporter
+- `status`: can assume three values
+    - "iso3" which means that the reporter is identified through the iso3 code;
+    - "old" meaning that the reporter does not exist anymore but it was in the past and older data can be associated to it;
+    - "agg" which represents an aggregation of reporters

 ## product_list.csv
 Csv that contains the list of all products.
 There are 3 columns: